X2Y2-io/x2y2-sdk/README.md

 ### Initiating SDK

-Call `init` with your API Key and then initiate an `ethers.Signer` instance to interact with user's wallet:
+Call `init` with your API Key and then initiate an `ethers.Signer` instance to interact with the user's wallet:

 ```JavaScript
 import { Signer } from 'ethers'